 Expulsion is any removal of a student for more than twenty (20) school days without the provision of educational services.
 Only the Board may expel a student from school.
-After the administration has investigated the alleged misconduct, and made the decision to recommend an expulsion of the student to the Board, a Board Meeting shall be scheduled and the administration shall send a written notice to the student and the parent outlining the following:
+After the administration has investigated the alleged misconduct, and made the decision to recommend an expulsion of the student to the Board, the administration shall send a written notice to the student and the parent of the following:

-- the intent to recommend an expulsion; - the specific charges against the student;

-- what rule or regulation was broken; - the nature of the evidence supporting the charges; - the date, time and place where the Board Meeting will be held; - a copy of the procedure that will be followed by the Board; - a reminder of the rights the student and parents have, including the right to counsel, the right to cross examine witnesses, and the right to present witnesses.
+- the intent to recommend an expulsion; - the specific charges against the student; - what rule or regulation was broken; - the nature of the evidence supporting the charges; - the date, time and place where the hearing will be held; - a copy of the procedure that will be followed by the Board; - a reminder of the rights the student and parents have, including the right to counsel, the right to cross examine witnesses, and the right to present witnesses.

-The hearing may be rescheduled by the parent by submitting a request showing good cause to the Superintendent at least 3 school days prior to the scheduled date of the hearing.
+The Board meeting may be rescheduled by the parent by submitting a request showing good cause to the Superintendent at least 3 school days prior to the scheduled date of the hearing.
 The Superintendent shall determine if the request shows good cause.